spoom-php/core/readme.md

 Framework
 ======
-The framework is a simple class with some constants, internal log/reporting level handling and an extension search feature.
-The main function is the library importer with autoload support.
+The framework is a single class with some constants, internal log/reporting level handling and an extension search feature.
+This class main function is the library importer with autoload support.
+Any other feature is provided by extensions.

-In your bootstrap file you must call the `Framework::setup()` to initialize the framework (autoloader, default levels and some checks).
+The framework MUST be initialized before use.
+So in the bootstrap file you MUST call the `Framework::setup()` to initialize the framework (autoloader, default levels and some checks).
 For the method you can specify a main function that runs after the initialization.
 The default *index.php* has an example for this.

 # Importer
 The library import is accessible with the `\Framework::import()` method.
 This method use only one parameter that MUST be the fully qualified name of the class